 I’m a lifelong member of the Mormon Church.
 I grew up in Snowville, a rural Mormon community in the Mountain West.
 I love the outdoors.
 I love solitude.
 I’ve always been someone who loves to read, and can’t ever find enough time for it.
 I’m married, with kids, and am an active member of my ward.

 I still attend church regularly with my family.
 My testimony has undergone major shifts.
 I used to be a member who could and would get up and say with surety, “I know.”
-Now, there are many things which I previously believed, I now know not to be true; of many other things, I now can say only, “I hope,” or “I’m choosing to have faith that/in”.
+Now, many of the things which I previously believed, I now know not to be true; of many other things, I now can say only, “I hope,” or “I’m choosing to have faith that/in”.
 This has been a painful transition for me.
 I’m now in what has been called the Borderlands.
 I can look outside the church, but can’t see myself happy there.
 I can look back in to the center, but can’t see how I can ever go fully back either.